Vranovice rail accident: Aftermath

 The accident led to multiple adjustments in the railway sector in the Austrian Empire.
 The Aulic Council ordered the Emperor Ferdinand Northern Railway to increase the interval between trains to half an hour.
 It also became required to protect a standing train with a signal flag and to limit station stops to the necessary minimum.

 The accident showed the need for line safety measures beyond reliance on drivers.
 For safety reasons, trains ran only by day until 1844.

 Memorial

 Since April 2012, the event has been marked at the location by a geocache.
-There is no monument at the site commemorating the accident becaause neither the railway administration nor the municipality took initiative to establish one.
+There is no monument at the site commemorating the accident because neither the railway administration nor the municipality took initiative to establish one.